Pros and Cons of Working for a Small Company and Finding Small Firms

-Unfortunately, most candidates seeking employment often ignore smaller employers and focus their efforts on larger firms.
-However, small firms may be in a better position to hire you, and there are more of them.
+That could be a big mistake: Small firms may be in a better position to hire you, and there are more of them.
 According to the U.S. Small Business Administration, small businesses represent more than 99.7 percent of all employers.
 They also employ more than half of all private sector employees, pay 44.5 percent of the total U.S. private payroll, and generate about 75 percent of net new jobs annually.

 Small companies tend to have business plans progressive enough that they are able to succeed regardless of how the economy is doing.
 They tend to be nimble and excel at finding their niche, regardless of the field.
 Also, small firms usually don't have the large overhead burdened by the big companies with fancy addresses and designer lobbies.

 The Pros of Working for a Small Company